marmelab/react-admin/docs/SimpleForm.md

 }
 ```

-React-hook-form doesn't sanitize these values.
 If you prefer to omit the keys for empty values, set the `sanitizeEmptyValues` prop to `true`.
 This will sanitize the form data before passing it to the `dataProvider`, i.e. remove empty strings from the form state, unless the record actually had a value for that field before edition.

 ```jsx
 const PostCreate = () =>  (